 A food desert?
 From Gowrie the closest grocery stores includes traveling 13 miles east to Dayton (a small community owned grocery), 20 miles north to Fort Dodge, 22 miles south to Jefferson or 23 miles west to Lake City (another locally owned grocery).
 Although it would seem easy distance for commuting to work it can be difficult for others.

 The Gowrie community has been fortunate to have had the store run locally for decades by the Petersen family.
 When then owner, Jeff Petersen, decided to retire it took time to find a buyer.
 There was concern at that time that the store would close.
 Local leaders were pleased to learn that an existing grocery store owner was interested.
 Having owned six other locations the future looked bright!

 Until it didn't.
-Stores within the new Heartland Market chain began closing with little or no notice.
-Concerns escalated in December with the closings of the Manson and Rockwell City stores leaving neighboring Calhoun County with only one grocery store.
-Currently of the six stores only the Gowrie store remains open.
+Stores within the new Heartland Market chain began closing with little or no notice to customers.
+Concerns escalated in December with the nearby closings of the Manson and Rockwell City stores leaving neighboring Calhoun County with only one grocery store.

 When a small group of people got together they contacted the owner about interest in selling the store.
 Working quickly and with no time to find a prospective new business owner, a community meeting was held on January 6, 2020 and the group suggested a plan of action if money could be raised.
 The goal is to raise $250,000 by January 15th.
-With a huge crowd and standing room only it is evident that the support of the community is positive but is unknown if the funds will be raised.
+With a huge crowd and standing room only it is evident that the support of the community is positive.

 Pictured below, approximately 150 people were in attendance at the community meeting held in Gowrie, a town with a population of just over 1,000.